 Too little thyroid hormone causes your pituitary gland to release more thyroid-stimulating hormone (TSH) and prolactin.
 Usually referred to as the milk hormone (and rightly so as it stimulates breast milk production), prolactin also plays a role in supporting ovulation.
 When prolactin levels increase, it can interfere with your ovaries producing estrogen and progesterone, which can inhibit ovulation and cause you to skip your period.
 You can measure your prolactin levels with an at-home female hormone blood test.

 Estrogen is the primary female sex hormone that is responsible (among many things) for controlling the growth of the uterine lining in the first half of the menstrual cycle until you ovulate.
 Ovulation is where your ovaries release an egg for fertilization.
 When an egg is released, it leaves behind a sack (called the follicle) that produces progesterone.
-This hormone is essential for thickening the uterine lining so that an egg may implant if it becomes fertilized.
-It also keeps estrogen levels in check, as too much estrogen can lead to heavy bleeding.
+This hormone is essential for stabilizing the uterine lining so that an egg may implant if it becomes fertilized.
+It also balances the estrogen levels, as too much estrogen or not enough progesterone can lead to heavy bleeding.
 Thus, while we usually assume that periods are a sign that we are ovulating, we can still have periods without ovulation, and these periods tend to be heavier.

 The term "regular" really isn't applicable, as every woman has a different version of what is "normal" for her.
 However, most women have the following characteristics associated with their period: